-As the entire workforce system undergoes necessary changes to keep pace with new federal laws and the changing economy, CareerSource Polk will keep a close watch on the pulse of Polk to ensure that our residents' needs are met through employment, transportation and education.
+As the entire workforce system undergoes necessary changes to keep pace with new federal laws and the changing economy, CareerSource Polk will keep a close watch on the pulse of Polk to ensure that our residents' needs are met through employment, skill development, transportation, affordable workforce housing and education.
 Decreasing, but still higher unemployment rates among our youth, veterans, long-term unemployed, individuals with disabilities and ex-offenders continue to be a challenge for the region.
 CareerSource Polk will continue to form partnerships that will ensure service to these underserved populations so that we may enable members of these special populations to gain and retain full and sustainable employment.